SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-40.md

   cloud-front and remaining content we are getting from the load balancer
 - Invalidation is nothing but whenever we go for the new deployment, we delete the old cache content from all over the edge locations and again cloud-front will get dynamically and save it.
+- We are using Shift-left strategy in our pipeline.
+You must say this in interview.